timmillwood/drupal_browser_push_notification/README.md

 ------------

   - SSL certificate is mandatory : Push notification will only work on domain with SSL enabled.

   - Web Push library for PHP (https://github.com/web-push-libs/web-push-php)

   - Only supported in following Web Browsers:
-    - Chrome:42 or Above
+    - Chrome:52 or Above
-    - Firefox:44 or Above
+    - Firefox:53 or Above

 INSTALLATION
 ------------

- * Step 1: Install dependent library web push composer require minishlink/web-push.
-For more details https://github.com/web-push-libs/web-push-php
+ * Step 1: Install dependent library web push composer require minishlink/web-push , in your drupal root folder.

+   For more details
+   https://github.com/web-push-libs/web-push-php

  * Step 2: Install as you would normally install a contributed Drupal module.